|

 through Jefferson

-Lab Webstock.
+Lab Stockroom.

-Step 3:
+3:

 Set-up

-Flammable Storage Cabinet –must be
+Flammable Storage Cabinet must be

-Management Service Request System to request installation.)
+the Facility Management Service Request System to

-4.2.3.2 Flammables
+4.2.3.2

-Storage Cabinets
+Flammables Storage Cabinets

 Flammable chemicals are stored in

 recommendations and away from ignition sources.
-Flammables storage
+Flammables

-Protection Association (NFPA) 30 – Flammable and Combustible Liquids Code
+storage cabinets meet National Fire Protection Association (NFPA) 30 Flammable and

-specifications; and are used according to manufacturer’s instructions.
-When cold storage is required, explosion-proof refrigerators (clearly
+manufacturers instructions.
+When cold storage is required, explosion-proof refrigerators clearly

-labeled “NO FOOD”) are used.
+labeled NO FOOD are used.

-Do not store paper, cardboard,
+NOTE: · Do not store

 Do not store small cylinders of compressed or